thenerdery/ruby-standards/index.md

 ### Markdown format

 YARD supports [multiple formats](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md#Which_Markup_Format_) for it's markup rendering.
-Due to the industry wide acceptance and use of standard Markdown for most circumstances The Nerdery recommends utilizing `markdown` as the format of choice on our Ruby projects.
+Due to the industry wide acceptance and use of standard Markdown for most circumstances we recommends utilizing `markdown` as the format of choice on our Ruby projects.

 ### Do's & Dont's

 [YARD](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) and [RDOC](http://rdoc.sourceforge.net/doc/) are very extensive.
 We encourage you to read over the documentation and explore the vast amount of options available to you, however documenting too much, or using unwise practices can make your documentation just as bad as not having any at all.
-In this section we'll cover The Nerdery recommended practices while using this documentation engine combination:
+In this section we'll cover our recommended practices while using this documentation engine combination:

 #### __DO__
 * Provide a documentation block at the top of every class file.
 This should contain: